marcofailli/Soak-My-Bed/README.md

 * **Visual Analytics:** Generates a 3D animation (GIF) and stability curves to visualize the evolution of the deformation of your printer.
 * **Instant Abort:** Stop the process at any time with `ABORT_SOAK`.
 The script uses non-blocking logic to instantly halt the heater and still generate a complete graph of the data collected so far.

-### ⚙️ How it works
+### âš™ï¸ How it works
 The plugin operates by running successive `BED_MESH_CALIBRATE` cycles.
 After each mesh, the script captures the Z-matrix and the current bed temperature.
 It then calculates the **Mean Absolute Error (MAE)**:
 1. **Variation vs First Mesh:** Tells you the total amount of deformation your bed has undergone since the beginning of the soak.
 2. **Variation vs Previous Mesh:** As this value approaches zero and the graph flattens into a horizontal line, it indicates that the thermal expansion has ceased.
 At this point, the frame and bed are in equilibrium, and your Z-offset will remain stable throughout the print.

-### 🖼️ Thermal Evolution Plot
+### ðŸ–¼ï¸ Thermal Evolution Plot
 <p align="center">
   <img src="test_plot.gif" width="100%" alt="Thermal Stability Animation">
 </p>

-> The top 3D plot shows the physical warping of the bed (exaggerated for clarity).
+> **How to read this graph:** > The top 3D plot shows the physical warping of the bed (exaggerated for clarity).
 In the bottom 2D plot, focus on the **Red Dashed Line** (Vs Prev Mesh).
 When this line stays flat and close to zero, your printer has stopped moving.
-The **Blue Line** shows how much your bed has moved in total from its original position—this explains why a first layer might fail if you don't wait for the soak to complete!
+The **Blue Line** shows how much your bed has moved in total from its original positionâ€”this explains why a first layer might fail if you don't wait for the soak to complete!

 ---

-### 🚀 Installation
+### ðŸš€ Installation

 1. **Clone the repository** to your Klipper host (Raspberry Pi/BTT Pi):
     ```bash